bitgapp/eqMac/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what the bug is.

 **Steps to Reproduce**
-Steps to reproduce the behavior (feel free to change the placeholder as you need):
+Steps to reproduce the behaviour (feel free to change the placeholder as you need):
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behavior**
+**Expected behaviour**
 A clear and concise description of what you expected to happen.

 **Setup information:**